Campus Recruiting Technologies to Win the Campus Recruitment Race

 Rakuna immediately came up with an answer to Sensata's problem - adopting the Rakuna Interview Scheduling tool.

-The Interview Scheduling tool enables Sensata to save hours of manual work and improve their productivity by allowing the team to:
+The Interview Scheduling tool enables Sensata to skip hours of manual work and improve their productivity by allowing the team to:

-Send automated and customizable follow-up emails to candidates post-interviews
+- Send automated and customizable follow-up emails to students post-interviews

 With their new campus recruiting technology, Ryan and his team managed to overhaul their recruiting process: